 - Maintain $25 in the account to avoid a $1 low-balance fee.

 - Withdraw cash and make deposits (cash or checks) at ATMs.

 - Use your balance to help you get approved for cash-secured loans (called Share Secured loans).

 If you use your share savings account for overdraft protection you will be charged a $0.50 fee per transaction.

 Money Market Share Account

-The SECU money market is competitive for a brick-and-mortar institution, and you get to bank with a local credit union.
-Online-only banks may pay slightly higher rates, but that might not matter unless you have a significant account balance.
+Online-only banks pay slightly higher rates, but that might not amount to much unless you have a significant account balance.

 |Share Term Certificates|